mines-csci400/f23-team-BICK/README.md

 4. Give all team members access to the team repo in the course github organization.
 Give the team "TAs\_f23" (i.e., the github team that includes TAs and instructors) access to the team repo.

-5. Add all team members' names and CWIDs to the `AUTHORS` file.
+IMPORTANT: Don't make any changes to your repo before completing steps 5 and 6.

-6. Change the "origin" remote for your cloned repo to your newly created team repo and push.
+5. Change the "origin" remote for your cloned repo to your newly created team repo and push.

        git remote set-url origin git@github.com:mines-csci400/TEAM-REPO
        git push origin master

-7. Add a new "upstream" remote for the starter code repo.
+6. Add a new "upstream" remote for the starter code repo.

        git remote add upstream git@github.com:mines-csci400/f23-lab.git

+7. Add all team members' names and CWIDs to the `AUTHORS` file.

 8. Double-check that:
    1. You have created the repo in the course organization and not